luster/is-pepsi-okay/README.md

 You can modify the code on your local machine.
 The folder is synced with vagrant, and you can immediately see your changes reflected in the browser.

+## TODO

+- make sure MySQL is configured for the app to use

 ## authors

 - Ethan Lusterman